rvbug/neovim/README.md

 Here's the snapshot of my configuration in action.

-< My Neovim IDE - Screenshot/Video goes here >
+< My Neovim IDE - Screenshot/Video goes here - Using Screecast>

 ### Note
 * This is going to be challenging .. but what's the fun if it's easy